Dead Island 2: Gameplay

 Unlike previous games in the series, Dead Island 2 does not have a skill tree.
 Instead, it uses a deck-building system which allows players to alter their character's strengths and weaknesses.
 The Skill Deck sorts cards into four different categories: Abilities, Survivor, Slayer, and Numen.
-Abilities cards unlock new active abilities for players, some of which can be used during the Fury mode, which allows players to unleash devastating attacks on enemies for a brief period of time; Survival cards boost the player's health and stamina; Slayer cards grant players passive perks that enhance their combat abilities; Numen cards unlock special abilities that have a large damage output.
-Players can also equip "Autophage" cards.
-While these cards will provide perks to the player, they will debuff them, making them weaker.
+Abilities cards unlock new active abilities for players, some of which can be used during the Fury mode, which allows players to unleash devastating attacks on enemies for a brief period of time; Survival cards boost the player's health and stamina; Slayer cards grant players passive perks that enhance their combat abilities; and Numen cards unlock special abilities that have a large damage output.
+Players can also equip "Autophage" cards, which provide perks to the player but also debuff them, making them weaker.
 Cards can be earned through completing quests, levelling up, and killing special enemies.
+As players progress, they will also complete combat challenges, in which they can earn additional rewards, such as an increase in health or additional bonuses to critical damage.